ronaldoarg/ronaldoarg.github.io/about.md

 --

 **RONALDO ARAGÃO** is a multimedia artist currently based in Fortaleza, Brazil.
-Militant of digital culture, have interest in Interactive Art Installations, Web Development and Internet of Things and is enthusiast of open sources softwares and hardwares.
+He's militant of digital culture, has interest in Interactive Art Installations, Web Development and Internet of Things and he's enthusiast of open sources softwares and hardwares.
 <br/>
 <br/>